Piom/payments/README.md

 Payment information is stored in one of three databases for load balancing.

 Required to implement api:
-Download a list of payments;
+Load a list of payments;
-The issuance of the total amount spent on the sender.
+The issuance of the total amount spent the sender.